say4n/skalar-task/README.md

 ## step 1: backend

-navigate to the backend folder and execute `npm start`. this will start the backend server while will listen at port 8000.
+navigate to the backend folder and execute `npm install && npm start`. this will start the backend server while will listen at port 8000.

 ## step 2: frontend

-navigate to the frontend folder and execute `npm start`. this will open a browser tab with the frontend.
+navigate to the frontend folder and execute `npm install && npm start`. this will open a browser tab with the frontend.

 ## author